§ 6201.12. Base service unit.

 (10) Provide for comprehensive diagnosis and evaluation services to do all of the following:

-(i) Diagnose, appraise and evaluate mental retardation and associated disabilities; define the strengths, skills, abilities and potentials for improvement of the individual.
+(i) Diagnose, appraise and evaluate intellectual disability and associated disabilities; define the strengths, skills, abilities and potentials for improvement of the individual.

 (ii) Assess the needs of the individual and his family.